groonga/groonga/doc/source/reference/commands/table_remove.rst

 .. versionadded:: 6.0.1

-   This command removes tables and columns recursively, with the ``dependent`` parameter.
-If you specify ``--dependent yes``, then other tables and columns depending on the disappearing table are also removed recursively.
+   This command removes depending tables and columns, with the ``dependent`` parameter.
+If you specify ``--dependent yes``, then other tables and columns depending on the disappearing table are also removed automatically.

 Syntax
 ------